lmas/thesis/thesis.typ

 Anomaly detection is a broad area and there exists many, detailed studies on this subject from the last two decades @wang, @boniol.
-But what is anomaly detection? _Chandola et al._ @chandola offers a definition:
+But what is anomaly detection? _Chandola et al._ @chandola offer a definition:

 #quote[
 	Anomaly detection refers to the problem of ﬁnding patterns in data